 The stories in this blog series illustrate the different ways ARC is helping countries engage private sector expertise to strengthen their health supply chains and design innovative new approaches that ensure medicines are available to the people who need them.
 Read the overview.

-Kenya is among the 82 countries that are transitioning to a new fixed-dose combination therapy as their first-line antiretroviral therapy (ART) regimen.
+New HIV therapy – Kenya is among the 82 countries that are transitioning to a new fixed-dose combination therapy as their first-line antiretroviral therapy (ART) regimen.
 Dolutegravir (DTG) is an antiretroviral medicine that is “more effective, easier to take and has fewer side effects than alternative drugs that are currently used.”
 Patients are also less likely to develop drug resistance on DTG-based regimens, in contrast to the existing regimens containing efavirenz or nevirapine.

 Launching new products into any marketplace is challenging.
 It requires a deep understanding of market dynamics and consumer behaviour, past experience in launching similar products, complex demand planning, and supply chain agility to accommodate both slower and faster than expected uptake.
 Careful planning and close monitoring of supply and demand are essential for a successful launch and for managing and mitigating risks.
 The private sector knows this well and has learned from many successes and some famous failures.
 A recent example from the health sector is the 2016 introduction of the inactivated polio vaccine, where the global demand and pace at which countries chose to replace the oral polio vaccine was underestimated and resulted in a global shortage of the new vaccine version that manufacturers are still trying to overcome.